 I’m an Evernote pro user since 2011 and I love it.
 My whole stuffs are in my hand anytime and anywhere.
 Journals, notes, documents, articles, codes, files (not the large ones of course), health records, …

 As I’m a big fan of Microsoft, I tried to use OneNote last year for good amount of time and I thought I might migrate to OneNote.
 Honestly, I couldn’t!
 But for sure, you won’t go wrong with any of those apps.

 OneNote is totally free.
 It can do a lot and can replace Evernote.
 Its free style, i.e., one can write anywhere of the note, is preferred by many but not by me.
-Furthermore, I found it difficult without tags and pinned notes – not to mention difficulties in handling files or large notes.
+Furthermore, I found it difficult without tags and pinned notes – OneNote’s tagging system has different approach that I don’t like.
+I also faced some difficulties in handling files and large notes.
 I’m getting back to Evernote and I wish they consider the following:

 Believe it or not, I store a lot of my files on Evernote.
 However, moving a file from a note to another might sometimes result in losing the file.
 I’m also thinking of what if my files have increased beyond the monthly quota allowed by Evernote?! (even premium users have a limit).
 Relatively, when a note contains many files, scrolling is glitching on Windows desktop application.